stfc/xrootd-testing-framework/docs/setup_test_tutorial.md

+# How To Setup and Write A Test
 This section describes how to use the setup class *ReadWriteTest* to setup the data for the test, and how to write the test function itself.

 ## How To Setup A Test: